charles-m-doan/distinction-space/content/Supportive/On_Permitting_Nonsense.md

 ---

 ## III.
-Quietism and Ineffability as Stances
+Quietism and Ineffability as Non-Participating Stances

 Quietism and appeals to ineffability are often presented as humility: a refusal to overstep what can be said.

-They function instead as epistemic stances rather than contributions to inquiry.

-Such stances:
+Functionally, however, such positions do not operate as contributions to inquiry under admissibility constraints.
+They:

 - do not assert claims,
 - do not accept refutation,
 - do not specify conditions of application,
 - and therefore do not participate in the economy of admissible assertion.

-This does not render them false.
+This does not render them false, misguided, or illegitimate as human activities.
 It renders them **non-competitive** with positions that aim to say something determinate about reality.

 ---

 ## IV.
-A Constitutive Choice
+Aim-Relative Constraint

-A choice is fixed:
+A constraint is fixed, conditional on an aim:

-> **Disciplined intelligibility is preferred to maximal permissiveness.**

-This choice is not forced by logic alone.
-It is forced **conditional on an aim**:

-> to speak about reality in ways that are answerable, constraining, and exclusionary.
+> **If the aim is to make substantive, answerable, and exclusionary claims about reality, then disciplined intelligibility is non-optional.**

+This is not a free-standing preference or policy decision.
+It is a constitutive requirement that follows once the aim is adopted.

 Those who do not share this aim are not in disagreement here.
-They are engaged in a different activity.
+They are engaged in a different activity, to which admissibility constraints simply do not apply.

 ---

 ## V. Non-Arbitrariness of the Constraint

-Although this choice is not logically mandatory, it is not arbitrary.
+Although the constraint is conditional on an aim, it is not arbitrary.

 Permitting nonsense while retaining the vocabulary of reality, existence, fundamentality, and explanation produces a structural asymmetry:

 - nonsense becomes immune to criticism,
 - while disciplined claims remain exposed.

 Such asymmetry is untenable.
-Either admissibility constraints apply to all claims, or the discourse forfeits its right to those terms.
+Either admissibility constraints apply to all claims that deploy this vocabulary, or the discourse forfeits its entitlement to it altogether.

 ---